mboysan/consensus-infra/aws/provision/ami/README.md

+**NB!** Following procedure is completely optional as [orchestrate](../../orchestrate) folder already contains a playbook that installs all the necessary software and VM configurations for the ec2 instances.
+Please check the relevant scripts used by ansible as the [ami-bootstrap.sh](ami-bootstrap.sh) script will no longer be maintained.

 # About

 This module shall be used to create an Amazon Machine Image (AMI) to be used as the base for the ec2 instances.